Ignatius Jones

-As an actor, Jones appeared on TV series including Sweet and Sour (1984) and Culture Shock (1985).
+As an actor, Jones appeared on television shows including Sweet and Sour (1984) and Culture Shock (1985).
 He had minor roles in comedy films including Those Dear Departed (1987) and Pandemonium (1988).

-For the 1992 musical film, Strictly Ballroom, Jones sang "Yesterday's Hero" (original by John Paul Young).
-Jones worked with David Atkins on the 2000 Sydney Olympics Opening and Closing Ceremonies, which included co-directing the horse segment that launched the opening ceremony.
+For the 1992 musical film Strictly Ballroom, Jones sang "Yesterday's Hero" (original by John Paul Young).
+Jones worked with David Atkins on the 2000 Sydney Olympics opening and closing ceremonies, which included co-directing the horse segment that launched the opening ceremony.
 The pair oversaw the Opening Ceremony of Shanghai 2010 World Expo and the ceremonies of the Vancouver 2010 Olympic Winter Games.
-In 2017 Jones was honoured with a Lifetime Achievement Award at the Australian Event Awards.
+In 2017, Jones was honoured with a Lifetime Achievement Award at the Australian Event Awards.

-Biography
+Early life

-Ignatius Jones was born in 1957 as Juan Ignacio Rafaelo Lorenzo Trápaga y Esteban, in Singalong, Manila, Philippines of a Basque-Chinese father, Nestor Juan Trápaga, and a Catalan-American mother, Margot (born 15 May 1935, nee Esteban).
-Also born in Manila are two of his younger siblings, Luis Miguel and Rocio Maria (born 9 August 1962).
+Ignatius Jones was born on 24 October 1957 as Juan Ignacio Rafaelo Lorenzo Trápaga y Esteban, in Singalong, Manila, Philippines, to a Basque-Chinese father, Nestor Juan Trápaga, and a Catalan-American mother, Margot (born 15 May 1935, née Esteban).
+Also born in Manila were two of his younger siblings, Luis Miguel and Rocio Maria (born 9 August 1962).
 His paternal grandfather was a conductor while Jones' father, Nestor, was a musician playing violin, conga and bongo drums.

-His maternal grandfather, Luis Esteban (died 1964), was an actor and professional cartoonist, while his maternal grandmother, Mary Case Esteban (born 1908), was a caterer for state events – including for then-President Ferdinand Marcos – and a couturier.
-In January 1963 Nestor migrated to Australia via a plane flight to Sydney, followed in March by Margot (Margaret) and their three children.
+Jones's maternal grandfather, Luis Esteban (died 1964), was an actor and professional cartoonist, while his maternal grandmother, Mary Case Esteban (born 1908), was a caterer for state events – including for then-President Ferdinand Marcos – and a couturier.
+In January 1963, Nestor migrated to Australia via a plane flight to Sydney, followed in March by Margot (Margaret) and their three children.

 Jones' younger sister, Monica Trapaga, was born in 1965 in Sydney – she was later a Play School presenter and children's entertainer.
-Jones became a naturalised Australian in 1971, but maintains a dual Spanish-Australian citizenship.
+Jones became a naturalised Australian in 1971, but maintained a dual Spanish-Australian citizenship.
 Jones grew up in Wahroonga and attended St Leo's Catholic College before switching to St Ignatius' College, Riverview, near the Sydney river-side suburb of Lane Cove.
-Jones contended for dux of his year level with Tony Abbott – later Prime Minister – Jones struggled with mathematics but excelled in Ancient Greek and Latin.
+Jones contended for dux of his year level with Tony Abbott – later Prime Minister of Australia; Jones struggled with mathematics but excelled in Ancient Greek and Latin.
 Jones followed Monica to her dance lessons and started a theatrical career as a classical ballet dancer but switched to more contemporary music.